-High-quality furnishings can cost a pretty penny, so it’s wise to protect your investment from everyday accidents.
+High-quality furnishings can cost a pretty penny, so protecting your investment from everyday accidents is wise.
 Fabric protectors create a water-repellent and stain-resistant barrier against spills, stains, odors, and sun fading.
-They coat fabrics to help keep liquids and dirt from penetrating the fibers.
-Often available in easy-to-use spray form, these protectors prevent couches, curtains, rugs, and more from looking old and dingy before their time.
+We wanted to know how effective these products are, so we tested them on our furniture, draperies, rugs, and other items.

 - BEST OVERALL: Scotchgard Fabric Water Shield